The best road bikes for triathlon

 If you’re just starting out, look for bikes intended for endurance rather than more aggressive, aero road bikes.
 Endurance or sportive bikes allow for more upright, relaxed positions and are designed for comfort, ideal for training rides to build mileage and not wreck your back when you’re ready to start running off the bike.

-That’s not to say endurance bikes can’t be fast, as adding deep-section wheels and tri bars will make the bike much more aerodynamically efficient, while still affording you more comfort for longer triathlons like Ironman.
+That’s not to say endurance bikes can’t be fast.
+Adding deep-section wheels and tri bars will make the bike much more aerodynamically efficient, while still affording you more comfort for longer triathlons like Ironman.
+We have a more in-depth guide on how to turn your road bike into a triathlon bike.

 Simply want to go fast or targeting draft-legal triathlons?
 Look for a road bike that is aerodynamic, ideally with deeper carbon wheels and integrated cable routing.